Gender Queer: A Memoir: Australia

-Censorship in Poland
+Poland

 Gender Queer has been available in Poland since 2021.
 In January 2025, Telewizja Republika ran a news report accusing the Museum of Modern Art, Warsaw of "depravity" for stocking the book in its store.
 The following month, the opposition Law and Justice (PiS) party reported the museum to prosecutors for alleged child pornography.
 Karol Nawrocki, the PiS-backed candidate in the 2025 Polish presidential election who was later elected president, shredded a copy of the book's cover on the campaign trail in an attack on rival candidate Rafał Trzaskowski, the mayor of Warsaw and an advocate for LGBT rights.